DSpace/RestContract/epersongroups.md

 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions, only general admins can patch a group
 * 404 Not found - if the Group doesn't exist (or was already deleted)
+* 422 Unprocessable Entity - if the name cannot be modified (e.g. if permanent was set to true or the group is part of a DSpace Object)

 ## Sub Groups in a single parent EPerson Group